 The focus here is on our role as non-Jewish messengers, so the passages come from Paul’s letters.
 But that certainly doesn’t diminish the value of the other letters.
 A bit later we’ll look at their differences to see how they fit in.

-An understanding of just a few Scripture passages can make our role simple.
+Knowing just three essential passages (a total of 12 verses) can resolve our task.
 First, they give us a secure foundation for our own relationship with God.
-Then, after internalizing the implications for our own lives, we can explain our experiences to others.
+Then we can clearly relate His message to others.

 Therefore if anyone is in Christ, he is a new creature; the old things passed away; behold, new things have come.